kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 | AuthKEM   | Kyber-768         | 2272          | 2229 (Falcon-512)       | 4564 |
 {: title="Size comparison of public-key cryptography in TLS 1.3 and AuthKEM handshakes." }

-Note that although TLS 1.3 with Falcon-512 is the smallest instantiation.
-However, Falcon is very challenging to implement: it requires (emulation of) 64-bit floating point operations in constant time.
+Note that although TLS 1.3 with Falcon-512 is the smallest instantiation, Falcon is very challenging to implement: signature generation requires (emulation of) 64-bit floating point operations in constant time.
 It is also very difficult to protect against other side-channel attacks, as there are no known methods of masking Falcon.
 In light of these difficulties, use of Falcon-512 in online